 Dubbo has a surprisingly diverse dining scene.
 There are plenty of options for lunch and dinner, but here are two recommendations.
 After a busy morning of sightseeing, drop into the Village Bakery Café for a mouth-watering, award-winning 100% Aussie beef pie.
 The bakery is owned and operated by a fourth-generation Dubbo family.
 Try the ‘pie of the day’.
 You won’t be disappointed!

-Relax by or on the Macquarie River
+9. Relax by, on, or in the Macquarie River

 There are so many ways to enjoy the Macquarie River, which flows through the centre of Dubbo.
-You can walk or ride the cycling tracks that follow the course of the river for several kilometres.
-Get up close and personal with the river by hiring a kayak or stand-up paddle board from Adventure Craft Hire.
+You can walk or ride the cycling tracks that follow the course of the river for several kilometres, or hire a kayak or stand-up paddle board from Adventure Craft Hire.
 Leave some time to explore Terramungamine Reserve, which is located by the river to the north of the city.
 It has more than 150 rock grooves created by generations of the Tubbagah First People for sharpening tools and weapons.
 Swimming is an option at popular Sandy Beach, while on the opposite side of the river, Sir Roden Cutler Park makes a great picnic spot.

-Eat fresh at the Dubbo Farmers’ Market
+10. Eat fresh at the Dubbo Farmers’ Market